wikimedia/wikimedia-fundraising-dev/README.md

 All files under the `config` directory are shared live between the host and the Docker containers.
 Changes made to these files on the host are visible immediately to the services running in the containers.
-(That is, there's no intermediate "provisioning" or copying step, as there was with Vagrant.)

 For example, to modify settings for Payments wiki, just save your changes to `config/payments/LocalSettings.php` or `config/smashpig/main.yaml`, and reload the page in your browser.